sequ3ster/esp_flying_delorean/circuit/README.md

 ## EQ LED Mod only

 For the EQ LED Mod you only need to connect the Adafruid CharlyPlex to 3.3V, GND, SDA and SCL from the D1 mini.
-Connect also RX to Ground and A0 to 3.3V.
+Connect also A0 to 3.3V and RX to Ground.
+RX to Ground will deactivate Wifi.
+In that case, the D1 mini will not create an unsafe Access Point for configuration.
 Every time the Deloren is Power on, the CharlyPlex will start the LED Animation for the Status Indicator.
 This Mod need more room, therefore you need another Wall-Rear for the Deloren.
 Also you need anoter EQ-Defusor and EQ-Front.
 All STL Files you will find [here](/stl).